Achievable logoAchievable logo

 Regulatory events

-The state administrator is not the only regulator in the financial markets.
-The Securities and Exchange Commission (SEC) and FINRA both exercise regulatory authority over the securities markets.
+State administrators aren’t the only regulators in the financial markets.
+The Securities and Exchange Commission (SEC) and FINRA regulate securities markets.
 The Commodity Futures Trading Commission (CFTC) regulates the futures markets, which are similar to stock options (although futures are not securities).
-There are many others (both domestic and foreign), but you don’t need to know them by name.
+Many other regulators exist (domestic and foreign), but you don’t need to memorize them.

 Has [any domestic or foreign securities regulator, financial regulator, state or federal agency] ever: